|PIBWL Main page - Polish armour / armoured trains - Polish artillery - Steel Panthers - what's new - Links|

 This page is devoted to little-known subject of the Polish armoured trains.

-As we were starting in 1999, there were very few publications on the Polish trains, mostly quite old, all of them partial or too general, so we had to reconstruct the trains' compostion and service from partial information, often contradictory.
+As we were starting in 1999, there were very few publications on the Polish trains, mostly quite old, all of them partial or too general, so we had to reconstruct the trains' composition and service from partial information, often contradictory.
 Our work was often pioneering, with a help from friends throughout the Internet, and later also from Polish researchers.
-The situation improved somehow only in the second decade of the 21st century – they became more popular subject and new facts and photographs were revealed, but still there are no reliable publications to cover all the subject of Polish armoured trains, especially from technical point of view.
+The situation improved somehow only in the second decade of the 21st century – they became more popular subject and new facts and photographs were revealed, but still there are no reliable publications to cover all the subject of Polish armoured trains.
 Therefore, the information on these pages sometimes may not be most correct – this is only a hobby project, maintained in a free time, without own research of source documents.

 We are still looking for new photos and information so that we can improve the pages.
 Due to lack of time, updates are not frequent recently, but the pages will be updated according to newest state of knowledge in the future, so be sure to check the newest versions (see what's new).